ekunazanu/ekunazanu.foo/content/lab/procedural-music.md

 <canvas id="canvasTransitionRhythm"></canvas>

 This type of transition preserves the structure of the current rhythm.
 However, it can still sound random if the transitions are uniformly random.
 Using weighted probabilities to emphasize specific transitions can reduce the randomness.
-These transition probabilities can be modeled using a [graph](https://en.wikipedia.org/wiki/Markov_chain).
+These transition probabilities are modeled using a [graph](https://en.wikipedia.org/wiki/Markov_chain) here.

 <canvas id="canvasMarkovRhythm"></canvas>

-The pitch for the next notes are similarly generated using weighted probabilities.
+The pitch for the next notes can be similarly generated using weighted probabilities.
 Simpler intervals ([fifths](https://en.wikipedia.org/wiki/Circle_of_fifths) for example) have a higher probability of being selected, when using a major scale.

 <canvas id="canvasMarkovIntervals"></canvas>